-$\textbf{class} \ \, \textbf{ginga.ImageViewBase} (\textit{logger=None}, \textit{rgbmap=None}, \textit{settings=None})$

-Bases: ginga.misc.Callback.Callbacks
+class ginga.ImageView.ImageViewBase(logger=None, rgbmap=None, settings=None) Bases: ginga.misc.Callback.Callbacks logger [Logger or None] Logger for tracing and debugging.
+If not given, one will be created.

 An abstract base class for displaying images represented by Numpy data arrays.